saurabh1088/notes/iOS/Caching/Caching.md

 here is to avoid network calls for data which doesn't changes too often hence can be cached.
 URLCache is both in-memory and on-disk.

+## URLSession and cache

+Using URL Loading System one can set cache policies to govern if and how to cache request's responses.
+There are following ways to set a cache policy while using URLSession.

+1. *URLSessionConfiguration* has instance property *requestCachePolicy*, setting this impacts all the requests in the session configured with configuration object.

+2. *URLRequest* has instance property *cachePolicy*, this impacts the particular request only for which it is being set and will override if any cache policy was set at *URLSessionConfiguration* level.

+*URLSessionConfiguration* has instance property *urlCache* of type *URLCache*.
+This implies URLSession using URLCache for caching duty.

 ## TODOs

 - [ ] URLSession cache